tjd1234/cmpt135spring2023/assignments/a1/README.md

   into a `vector<string>`.

-- You are not *required* to use `quote` and `<<` in the *implementation* of `myecho`, but it they can be useful for printing when debugging.
+- You are not *required* to use `quote` and `<<` in the *implementation* of `myecho`, but they can be useful for printing when debugging.

 - The logic for handling flags can get tricky, so make it as simple as possible, even if you need to sacrifice some efficiency.
 For this assignment, code that